rk797/TumorDetection/ReadMe.md

 localhost:8080
 ```

-### NOTICE
+> [!NOTE]
-* The TensorRT installation is quite a long process and therefore will not be documented here.
-Refer to the [docs](https://docs.nvidia.com/deeplearning/tensorrt/) for more information.
+>* The TensorRT installation is quite a long process and therefore will not be documented here.
+Refer to the [docs](https://docs.nvidia.com/deeplearning/tensorrt/) for more >information.
 ### TensorRT requirements (Only required for building & running the quantized model)
 * cuDNN 8.9.0
 * TensorRT 8.6.1.6